epfl-ada/ada-2024-project-authenticdataaddicts/README.md

 [Project website](https://mina-tang.github.io/ada-2024-project-authenticdataaddicts/)

-## TODO (to delete later)

-- Try to do propensity matching for actor features (3.6, 3.7) -> Colin
-- To be good or to be popular (should we do propensity matching on it also ?) -> Florian (en fonction de ce que david tu preferes)
-- Try to do clustering on something that makes sense in our project -> Florian (en fonction de ce que david tu preferes)
-- Try to create a model such that we can predict the revenue based on the film features -> Florian (en fonction de ce que david tu preferes)
-- Create the datastory of the website (define what we want to do/say and start writing the story) -> Mina/Ezra

-3.6 effect of gender
-3.7 ethnicity and height
-3.8 to be good or to be popular
-4 prediction
-datastory website

 ## Recipe for Success: Uncovering the actors behind a hit movie

 ### Abstract
 While a movie storyline is often seen as its core, other factors like cast or genres may influence its success.
 This project examines what leads to a movies' success, with an emphasis on the effect of lead actors.
-We begin by studying intrinsic characterics of movies (genre, runtime) and how they correlate to a movie's success.
+We begin by studying intrinsic characterics of movies (genre, runtime, language, etc.) to get a general sense of the data we are handling.
 We then investigate the lead actors' physical and demographic characteristic and whether they are correlated to a movie's success.
 We make sure to compare the differences between lead actors and all actors.
-By analyzing these traits across different genres, we aim to identify patterns linking specific actor attributes to successful movies.
+By also analyzing these traits across different genres, we aim to identify patterns linking specific actor attributes to successful movies.
+We also investigate whether the country of origin of a movie is correlated with its sucess.
 Movie success is defined by two metrics: box office performance and critical reception.
 Since high-grossing movies may not always be well-received, and vice versa, separating performance from reception could yield new insight.
-Ultimately, our goal is to determine how actor attributes influence a movie’s success, providing valuable understanding for casting decisions and broader industry trends.
+Ultimately, our goal is not only to determine whether actor attributes influence a movie’s success, but also identify characteristics of movies themselves that may affect its success.

 ### Research questions
 - What genres and movie length lead to the most successful movies?
-- What correlation is there between a lead actor's physical and demographic characteristics and the success of the movie?
+- Is there a correlation between lead actors' physical and demographic characteristics and the success of the movie they star in?
-- Do the type of actors who star in critically aclaimed movies different than those who star in box office hits?
-- How does the genre of a movie influence our results?
+- If there is indeed a correlation as mentioned in the above question, does it vary depending on the genre of the movie
-- Do the relationships between actor characteristics and movie success change depending on time period?
+- Are movies genres that are more successful in the box office also more successful in terms of ratings?

 ### Additional datasets
 In addition to the CMU dataset, we also used: